TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 97 - 10/1 (Monday)

 I decided to start my project 7 from scratch yet again.
 Doing it all differently now.
 I think I'm starting to understand this more and more now.
 Been working through learning fundamentals all day today.
 It's making more and more sense as I do this.
 This time I'm creating the Map component using `react-google-maps`.

+### Day 98 - 10/2 (Tuesday)

+I continue working on Project 7 as I inch my way towards the finish line.
+I have a map with a marker in my React app using `react-google-maps`.
+I also have a list of locations showing for the first time.
+I discovered the `react-foursquare` npm package and it works great.
+Pretty nice.
+Now I just need to figure out how to filter this list.
+Anyway, the struggle is very real.